-If you were recently thrown into the pit of bereavement and time off work for a death in the family is an option, then take it.
+If you were recently thrown into the pit of bereavement and you have the option to take time off work, then take it.
 Use as much time as you can to heal and learn to live without that special loved one in your life.

 About Bereavement Leave